As always, the Alabama REALTORS® public policy team is on the ground advocating for REALTORS®, the real estate industry, and private property rights.

 Alabama REALTORS®, first and foremost, monitors all developments for any legislative initiatives that would harm our members or their businesses.
 As an industry, this is one of the most important roles we play.
 As former President Calvin Coolidge said, “It is much more important to kill bad bills than to pass good ones.”

-Alabama REALTORS® are committed to the private ownership of real property and believe it is the foundation of our nation's free enterprise system.
+Alabama REALTORS® is committed to the private ownership of real property and believes it is the foundation of our nation's free enterprise system.
 Alabama REALTORS® oppose any governmental actions that discourage or diminish the ability and capacity of Alabama’s citizens to own private property.

 Alabamians should have the right to acquire real property with confidence and certainty that the value of such property will not be unduly diminished or jeopardized by government action, such as eminent domain or re-zoning, at any level without just compensation or the owner's express consent.

-Alabama REALTORS® support legislation that protects private property rights and that prohibits any government entity from taking private property for private use.
-Eminent domain is sometimes needed for roads, bridges, utilities, public schools and other traditional public uses, but the government should use eminent domain powers for public uses with extreme caution before condemning private property.
+Alabama REALTORS® supports legislation that protects private property rights and that prohibits any government entity from taking private property for private use.
+Eminent domain is sometimes needed for roads, bridges, utilities, public schools, and other traditional public uses, but the government should use eminent domain powers for public uses with extreme caution before condemning private property.